Photo by Proven Winners.

 Height/Spread: 6 to 10 inches tall, trailing up to 2 feet

-Covered by beautiful buttery yellow blooms accented by darker yellow veins, this easy-care petunia is excellent as a filler or spiller plant in hanging baskets and window boxes or used at the front of a garden bed to create a pretty yellow border.
+This sunny yellow Supertunia® has a full well-branched, rounded habit, and is excellent as a filler or spiller plant in hanging baskets and window boxes or used at the front of a garden bed to create a bright yellow border.
 Will bloom continuously even without deadheading.
 Learn more about growing petunias.

 Superbells® Lemon Slice® calibrachoa .
 Photo by: Proven Winners.